Sushi Rice - The 10% Rule

 Prepare your tools.

 You will need a rice paddle and a large bowl.
-A wide, shallow bowl works well, but a traditional wooden sushi tub is ideal if you have one.
-The larger surface makes it much easier to mix the sushi vinegar evenly and cool the rice quickly.
-Note: If you are using a wooden sushi tub, dampen it first, let it absorb a little moisture, then wipe away any excess water.
-It also helps to have a hand fan ready, along with a damp cloth or cling wrap to stop the rice from drying out.
+A wide, shallow bowl works well, and if you happen to have a traditional wooden sushi tub, that can be nice to use too because the larger surface makes it easier to mix the sushi vinegar evenly and cool the rice quickly.
+If you are using a wooden sushi tub, dampen it first, let it absorb a little moisture, then wipe away any excess water.
+It also helps to have something ready to fan the rice with, such as an uchiwa or even a paper plate, along with a damp cloth or cling wrap to stop the rice from drying out.

 - 4